techgovsoc/techgovsoc.github.io/index.md

 ### [](#header-3)Evaluation

-The first assignment is to use this tool and collectively explore and decide the process of rating of this session, following a consent decision making process.
+The first assignment for this seminar is to decide collectively how you will be evaluated, following a _consent decision making_ process.
 The students have the entire responsibility of deciding how they will rated.
 Note : they don't decide the grade, but only the process.

 Participation is **mandatory** ; you have to register [following this link](https://www.loomio.org/g/ajpRcvqB/digital-government-and-society-scpo-sgl-jan-2018).

-### [](#header-3)Optional readings : keep you updated on the topics at hand
+### [](#header-4)Optional readings : keep you updated on the topics at hand
 *   The GovLab Blog : http://thegovlab.org/blog/
 *   g0v News English : https://g0v.news/tagged/en
 *   Alexander von Humboldt Institute for Internet and Society : https://www.hiig.de/en/blog/